kerumai/kerumai.github.com/_posts/2016-04-16-choose-what-you-spend-your-time-on.md

 crosspost_to_medium: true
 ---

-I've been a software engineer for 16 years, and I'm just '_ok_' at programming.
-I don't code particularly quickly, I don't have the most advanced knowledge, and no-one ever looks at my code and says _Wow_!
+I've been a software engineer for 16 years, and I see myself as just '_ok_' at programming.
+No-one ever looks at my code and says _Wow_!

-But one thing that makes up for these deficiencies is that I'm good at __choosing what to spend my time on__.
+But one thing that makes up for my deficiencies is that I'm really good at __choosing what to spend my time on__.

 ## What I Do